-As Spirit-filled believers, we are accustomed to hearing the phrase “God’s presence” or “the presence of the Lord,” but do we truly know the meaning of this phrase?
+Maybe you’ve heard the phrase “God’s presence” or “the presence of the Lord.”
+Do we truly know the meaning of this phrase?
 Have we even pondered it?

-In order to truly seek God and worship Him, we must know what, better yet, who we are seeking.
+In order to truly seek God and worship Him, we must know what—or more correctly—who we are seeking.
 I have a sense that some in the Body of Christ think of differing things when they think of “His presence.”

-So what does the phrase “His presence” actually mean?
+Let’s find out what the phrase “His presence” actually means.
 It’s so simple. 🙂

 His presence is His Person.
 It is God Himself!
 Profound, I know.

-If we are seeking a feeling or some tangible experience that we see as defining the experience of His presence more than we are seeking Him in intimate fellowship, we may completely miss the true depth of connection and communion we can have with Jesus.
+If we are seeking a feeling or some tangible experience that we see as defining the experience of His presence more than we are seeking Him as God, we may completely miss the point.

 Think of it this way: Say you call a friend on the phone, and they say they can’t talk at the moment because they’re visiting with a guest.
 This means that they are in the room with the guest, and even more so, it means they are with the person spending time with them, talking to them, complimenting or encouraging them, etc.